Crawfish

 Pro Tips

-- Discard any that are already dead before storage
+- Discard any dead crawfish before cooking (they spoil rapidly)

 Origin & Heritage